aleclarson/nitro-lang/README.md

 &nbsp;

-### Reactivity
+### Reactive variables

-Local variables can be reactive.
+Variables can be reactive.
 They always reflect the latest evaluation of their expression.

 ```js
 *foo = bar + 1